Building REST services with Spring

 }

-@SpringBootApplication is a meta-annotation that pulls in component scanning, autoconfiguration, and property support.
-We won’t dive into the details of Spring Boot in this tutorial, but in essence, it will fire up a servlet container and serve up our service.
+@SpringBootApplication is a meta-annotation that pulls in component scanning, auto-configuration, and property support.
+We do not dive into the details of Spring Boot in this tutorial.
+However, in essence, it starts a servlet container and serves up our service.

-Nevertheless, an application with no data isn’t very interesting, so let’s preload it.
-The following class will get loaded automatically by Spring:
+An application with no data is not very interesting, so we preload that it has data.
+The following class gets loaded automatically by Spring:

 nonrest/src/main/java/payroll/LoadDatabase.java